Your privacy is important to us

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We have ensured that the information you share with us is stored and hosted in the European Economic Area (EEA).
 If you register for one of our accredited training courses we will need to transfer your personal data to the relevant Certification Body in the United States for purposes of fulfilling the contract to provide training and certification.
 Certification Bodies include the International Association of Privacy Professionals (IAPP) and the Professional Evaluation and Certification Board(PECB).
+We use Leadfeeder, which is an analytics service that is based on Google Analytics data.
+It provides information on what companies visit the website and suggest possible sales leads based on this information.
 These transfers are subject to special rules under European and UK data protection law because non-EEA countries don’t have the same data protection laws.
 If we need to make an international transfer of information, we will use standard data protection contract clauses which have been approved by the European Commission.
 These are designed to re-create protections equivalent to those we enjoy in the EEA.

 The personal data that you submit for publication purposes through our website may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.